cznethub/data-best-practices/data_publication_guidance.md

 1. Tag your dataset/product with the subject keyword “CZNet”.
 2. Tag your dataset/product with a subject keyword that is unique to your Thematic Cluster project.
 Use this keyword consistently for all products you share.
 3. Ensure that you enter funding information, including funding agency (National Science Foundation), award number, and, if possible given the metadata elements available, award title.
-Please use at least one of the NSF award numbers for your Thematic Cluster project.
+See the additional recommendations below for funding agency information.
 4. Make sure that your dataset is publicly available.
 HydroShare, EarthChem, and Zenodo enable private content.
 We may not be able to discover and catalog your datasets/products until you have made them publicly available.

 ### Guidance for HydroShare, EarthChem, and Zenodo